Guide to High Potential Mentoring Programs

 7. Cultural fit: Aligns with the company’s values, vision, and culture.

-8. Technical expertise: Possesses specialized skills and knowledge in the field.
+8. Technical expertise: Possesses specialized skills and deep knowledge in the field.

-9. Goal-oriented: Sets and pursues ambitious goals, aligned with organizational objectives.
+9. Goal-oriented: Sets and pursues ambitious goals that are aligned with organizational objectives.

 10. Effective communication: Communicates clearly and persuasively with diverse audiences.